Daniel Isn't Real: Critical response

 For Variety, Dennis Harvey called the film "first-rate in all departments" and a "stylishly crafted psychological horror thriller".
 Katie Rife of The A.V.
 Club wrote that the film is "a slick and thrilling take on the intersection of mental illness and creative inspiration that also doubles as a commentary on toxic masculinity" and awarded the film a B. The Hollywood Reporter's Frank Scheck said "The film is most effective when keeping the viewer off-balance as to whether the title character is merely a figment of Luke's possible mental illness or an actual malevolent force of the demonic variety who seeks more and more control of Luke's behavior".

+Box office

+As of May 8, 2024, Daniel Isn't Real grossed $75,407 in the United Arab Emirates, the United Kingdom, Colombia, New Zealand, and South Korea.

 Sequels

 In December 2020, while speaking to Bloody Disgusting, Mortimer confirmed a "Vortex Trilogy" consisting of Daniel Isn't Real, Archenemy, and a planned third film, saying "mark my words we are going to make a third movie in the Vortex Trilogy that will have Daniel return and force Max, in some form, to deal with it.
 A crisis on infinite vortices pulling together as many of the characters from both stories as we can fit for a true cosmic horror/cosmic action crossover hybrid!"